thosgood/this-weeks-finds/markdown/251-300/week293.md

 law!
 This law says that the sum of these voltages around a mesh is zero.
 Since our little space is contractible the above equation implies that

-V = dφ
+V = d\varphi

-for some 0-cochain φ called the "electrostatic potential".
+for some 0-cochain \varphi called the "electrostatic potential".
 In electrostatics, this potential is a function on space.
 Here it assigns a number to each vertex of our graph.